 Discussion: The councils have never managed bluefish, cero, little tunny, or dolphin under the CMP FMP; however, they were originally included for data collection purposes in order to determine whether future management was warranted.
-After over 20 years, the councils have not seen the need to add these stocks to the management unit; however, the SAFMC elected to manage dolphin and wahoo in the Atlantic via a separate FMP.
-Consequently, the councils do not see the need to set ACLs and AMs for these stocks.
+After over 20 years, the councils have not seen the need to add these stocks to the management unit; however, the SAFMC elected to manage dolphin and wahoo in the Atlantic via a separate FMP and will develop measures for Little Tunny in the Atlantic in a future amendment to the CMP FMP.
+Consequently, the councils concluded it is not necessary to set ACLs and AMs for these stocks.
 Alternative 1 would retain these stocks in the fishery management plan which would require the setting of ACLs and AMs.
 As discussed and shown in Section 1.7.1.4 landings for all of these stocks, with the possible exception of dolphin (Gulf), have been very low in recent years, and the majority is from the recreational sector.
 Additionally, dolphin in the Gulf are almost exclusively caught off Florida under regulations of a minimum size of 20 inches fork length and a 10-fish bag limit.
 Furthermore, landings of any of these stocks have never been constrained by any federal management measures in the past, with the exception of dolphin in the Atlantic which are regulated by the Dolphin and Wahoo FMP.
 As noted in Section 1.7.2.4, previous attempts to assess these stocks have resulted in a status determination of either unknown or preliminary.
-Consequently, the establishment of justifiable ACLs and AMs would be very difficult and unnecessary.